krukas/mc-server-stats/README.md

 #Minecraft Server Stats

-A python script that will show the server stats from an server.log file.
+A python script that will show the server stats from a server.log file.

 ## Sample output